 - A result that produces a net-positive change to society

-Family offices were the sector’s pioneer investors due to them being less tied by institutional constraints, able to assume higher investment risk and frequently having values that align with the sector.
-However investments now happen across asset classes in both private and public markets ranging from small, geographically focused social venture capital firms to huge global public equity funds.
+Family offices were the sector’s pioneer investors due to being less tied by institutional constraints, able to assume higher investment risk and frequently having values that align with the sector.
+However impact investments now happen across asset classes in both private and public markets ranging from small, geographically focused impact venture capital firms to huge global public equity funds.
 Recent financial innovations such as blended finance, outcomes contracts and social impact bonds are helping to accelerate capital deployed to impact investments.

 What Exactly Is Impact?